28 December 2019

 4) An old computer cord, preferably where somebody has stripped the insulation off the computer socket end, or ask the people at the Hardware store to make it look as in the picture below:

-6) A glue-gun to glue the shade cloth over the “air ports”
+6) A glue-gun to glue the shade cloth over the “air ports”.
+It is also possible to use duct tape to hold the screens over the “air-ports”.

 7) Dowel rods cut to 550mm lengths by the hardware store, but at least 50mm longer than the width of the plastic box. eBay offers sets of 21mm diameter, dowel rods.